 Long-term incentive (LTI) compensation, in the form of performance share units (PSUs), stock options, and restricted stock grants or restricted stock units (RSUs), allows individuals to share in any appreciation in the value of our common stock.
 We design the amounts and types of long-term equity awards to reward performance and create incentives to meet long-term objectives.
-Because the Committee particularly values long-term shareholder value creation, we target long-term equity incentives to provide total compensation opportunities that, if achieved, would result in approximately market-competitive pay levels for our executives.
+Because the Committee particularly values long-term shareholder value creation, we target long-term equity incentives to provide total compensation opportunities that, if achieved, would result in market-competitive pay levels for our executives.
 The Committee reviews and approves long-term equity incentive awards to named executives on an annual basis.
 The Committee believes that PSU, stock option, and RSU awards align the recipient's interests with those of the shareholders.

-The Committee typically targets the first quarter of our fiscal year for granting annual stock awards to eligible recipients, absent an extraordinary event.
-We have made such grants in recent years, and in the future it is expected that the Committee will continue to target the first quarter of the fiscal year for making annual stock awards.
+Historically, the Committee typically targeted the first quarter of our fiscal year for granting annual stock awards to eligible recipients, absent an extraordinary event.
+We have made such grants in recent years, although commencing in 2020 it is expected that we will target the timing of such grants to occur during the second quarter of the fiscal year, shortly after our annual meeting of shareholders.
+The Committee endorsed this change to better align the timing of planning of equity grants with the planning of salary increases, allowing our managers to take a more holistic view of total compensation.

 The Committee seeks to structure equity grants so that they are awarded during an open-window period as designated by our Insider Trading Policy, or, if Committee approval is provided during a non-window period, then the grants are made effective on the second business day following our press release with respect to financial results for the prior quarter.
 This policy is intended to ensure that options are awarded at a time when the exercise price fully reflects all recently disclosed information.
 In the case of new hires eligible to receive equity grants, grants are generally made on the first business day of the month following the date the individual commences employment.

 While the Compensation Committee's Charter permits delegation of the Committee's authority to grant equity in certain circumstances, all grants to executive officers are made by the Compensation Committee itself and not pursuant to delegated authority.

 We have never had any programs, policies, or practices which are intended to time stock option grants with the release of material, non-public information in a manner which would provide advantageous option exercise prices to grant recipients.
 Option exercise prices are, in all cases, equal to the closing price of our common stock on the date of grant.

-At the beginning of fiscal year 2017, as requested by the Compensation Committee, Company management, in consultation with the outside consultants, recommended to the Committee target values of stock options, RSUs, and PSUs, based on then-current pricing models, which were utilized by the Committee to establish preliminary target values of long-term equity awards for the named executives.
-In February 2017, when the annual awards were actually granted, the Committee approved stock options, RSUs, and PSUs using this valuation model, taking into account the 30-day average closing price of our common stock, up to and including the date of grant.
+At the beginning of fiscal year 2019, as requested by the Compensation Committee, Company management, in consultation with the outside consultants, recommended to the Committee target values of stock options, RSUs, and PSUs, based on then-current pricing models, which were utilized by the Committee to establish preliminary target values of long-term equity awards for the named executives.
+In February 2019, when the annual awards were actually granted, the Committee approved stock options, RSUs, and PSUs using this valuation model, taking into account the 30-day average closing price of our common stock, up to and including the date of grant.